-However, a Change of Control will not be deemed to have occurred if either (A) the closing price per share of our common stock for any five trading days within the period of ten consecutive trading days ending immediately after the later of the Change of Control or the public announcement of the Change of Control, in the case of a Change of Control relating to an acquisition of Voting Stock, or the period of ten consecutive trading days ending immediately before the Change of Control, in the case of Change of Control relating to a merger, consolidation or asset sale, equals or exceeds % of the conversion price of the notes in effect on each of those trading days or (B) all of the consideration (excluding cash payments for fractional shares and cash payments made pursuant to dissenters' appraisal rights) in a merger or consolidation otherwise constituting a Change of Control under clause (3) above issuable to the holders of our common stock, consists of shares of common stock traded on a national securities exchange or quoted on the Nasdaq National Market (or will be so traded or quoted immediately following such merger or consolidation) and as a result of such merger or consolidation the notes become convertible into such common stock.
+However, a Change of Control will not be deemed to have occurred if either (A) the closing price per share of our common stock for any five trading days within the period of ten consecutive trading days ending immediately after the later of the Change of Control or the date of the public announcement of the Change of Control, in the case of a Change of Control under clause (1) above, or the period of ten consecutive trading days ending immediately before the Change of Control, in the case of Change of Control under clause (2) or (3) above, equals or exceeds 105% of the conversion price of the notes in effect on each of those trading days or (B) all of the consideration (excluding cash payments for fractional shares and cash payments made pursuant to dissenters' appraisal rights) in a merger or consolidation otherwise constituting a Change of Control under clause (1) or (2) above issuable to the holders of our common stock, consists of shares of common stock traded on a national securities exchange or quoted on the Nasdaq National Market (or will be so traded or quoted immediately following such merger or consolidation) and as a result of such merger or consolidation the notes become convertible into such common stock.
 For purposes of these provisions the conversion price is equal to \$1,000 divided by the conversion rate then in effect.